Old Sheffield Plate: Boulsover's discovery

-It is said that the material was accidentally invented by Thomas Boulsover, of Sheffield's Cutlers Company, in 1743, but this attribution is probably anecdotal.
+The material was invented by Thomas Boulsover, of Sheffield's Cutlers Company.
 It was said that while trying to repair the handle of a customer's decorative knife, he heated it too much and the silver started to melt.
 When he examined the damaged handle, he noticed that the silver and copper had fused together very strongly.
 Experiments showed that the two metals behaved as one when he tried to reshape them, even though he could clearly see the two different layers.
+Although it was certainly Boulsover who discovered the commercial viability of fusion, it is unlikely that the accidental discovery is any more than an anecdote.

-Boulsover set up in business, funded by Strelley Pegge of Beauchief, and carried out further experiments in which he put a thin sheet of silver on a thick ingot of copper and heated the two together to fuse them.
+Boulsover set up in business and carried out further experiments in which he put a thin sheet of silver on a thick ingot of copper and heated the two together to fuse them.
 When the composite block was hammered or rolled to make it thinner, the two metals were reduced in thickness at similar rates.
 Using this method, Boulsover was able to make sheets of metal which had a thin layer of silver on the top surface and a thick layer of copper underneath.
 When this new material was used to make buttons, they looked and behaved like silver buttons but were a fraction of the cost.

+Two cities

 The main centre for the trade was always Sheffield, England, where there was already a substantial manufacturing industry for making small silver items such as buttons, cutlery and snuff boxes etc. Following Boulsover's discovery, the trade rapidly expanded particularly from the 1760s onwards.
 The other centre of production in England became Birmingham, almost entirely through the efforts of Matthew Boulton.
 While Boulton's ormolu and solid silver products tend to attract most attention, his button and plated wares manufacturing were financially always more important.